Tensii/Simple-UI-Login-Android/README.md

 ## Simple UI Login Android App
- Android App Simple Login Layout
+#Android App Simple Login Layout
+This App is For Beginners